GhezaeGoitom/GIMP/README.md

 The data Structure we are going to use in GIMP is array

-Array : holds elements of primary data type, for now it’s implemented to hold only Int values.
+  1,Array : holds elements of primary data type, for now it’s implemented to hold only Int values.